Bugi-Sulistiyo/Computer-Aided-Detection-System-for-Glaucoma-Disease/README.md

     - MobileNet
     - EfficientNet
   - Evaluation Metrics
-    - IoU
+    - Train and Evalution Model
-    - Dice Score
+      - AUC
       - Precision
       - Recall

-## Scripts Explanation
+      - Mean px Accuracy
+    - Segmentation Model
+      - Huber
+      - MSE
+      - MAE

+## How to Replicate the Project
 There are several things to do before the script could be run.
-Also, in order to replicate the project, the script should be runned in specific order.
-Inside the `scripts` folder, there are guides to help in form of README file.
+Also, in order to replicate the project, the script should be runned in specific order (alphabetical or numerical).
+Inside the `scripts` folder, there are guides to help in form of markdown.

 #### Environment
-This project use 2 virtual environment for easy use.
-- **General Environment** <br/>
-  This environment is used during the segmentation and preparation step is being worked.
-The requirement file is [`requirement.txt`](https://github.com/Bugi-Sulistiyo/Glaucoma-segmentation/blob/main/requirement.txt).
-- **Modeling Environment** <br/>
-  This environment is used specifically on modeling and support the use of GPU during training and inference.
-The requirement file is [`modeling_requirement.txt`](https://github.com/Bugi-Sulistiyo/Glaucoma-segmentation/blob/main/modeling_requirement.txt).
-This virtual environment is made using miniconda.
-To make this venv, I recommend using this guide [pip install tensorflow](https://www.tensorflow.org/install/pip#windows-native).
+In order for Tensorflow use GPU when training or inference, it recommended to use venv from miniconda.
+Follow guide from [Install Tensorflow with pip](https://www.tensorflow.org/install/pip#windows-native).
+All the necessary dependencies is stored on [`requirements.txt`](requirements.txt) file.<br>
+Th

 ## Contributor
 * Bugi Sulistiyo